WIDE BLUE SOUND: ORBIT & ECLIPSE – THE LUNAR TWINS

-Though you can opt for basic distortion effects, the emphasis is on you to add dimension and width with delay, modulation and reverb effects, further enhancing the overall ethereal quality to the sound.
+Though you can opt for basic distortion effects, the emphasis is on you to add dimension and width with delay, modulation and reverb effects, further enhancing the overall ethereal quality of the sound.

 The pattern sequencer is a fairly simple automation step sequencer for controlling parameters throughout the library.
 You can, for instance, step the intensity level of the LFO depth, or ping-pong the pan settings, etc.

 As mentioned before, there is a slight sample offset when loading into each of the slots.
-I would prefer a dedicated control for both offsetting the sample attack, but also to delay the start point of each sample in the evolve.
-Some option for splitting the sample slots out over your keyboard would be nice for manually introducing elements of the loops as you please or changing the individual note pitch on the fly.
+I would prefer a dedicated control for offsetting the sample attack to counter this.
+Some options for splitting the sample slots out over your keyboard would be nice for manually introducing elements of the loops as you please or changing the individual note pitch on the fly.

 On the whole, the basic presets in both libraries sound fairly plain.
-There are plenty of weird loops and FX’s to use, but nothing groundbreaking or pioneering.
+There are plenty of weird loops and FXs to use, but nothing groundbreaking or pioneering we haven’t heard a lot already.
 Loops do develop and open up over time, but not drastically so.

 The effect presets and LFO modulation give both libraries a certain “spaciness”, but I am not convinced that the sound theme is completely out of this world.
 Don’t get me wrong, it sounds fine, but more like a bunch of Korg Wavestation presets than an immersive interstellar experience.

-Without doubt the trick is to scratch built patches, and fortunately, this is easy to do and quite intuitive.
+Without a doubt, the trick is to scratch-built patches.
+Fortunately, this is easy to do and quite intuitive.
 Most of the workflow is performed on the front page, with FX and sequencing adding a global layer of movement over your creation.
 Previewing and bringing samples in one by one worked best as it takes time to “feel out” each sample and match it with others you have curated.